-- the outdoor temperature measured with Sc3 sensor - The minimum temperature difference between the air temperature and the condensing temperature at 0% compressor capacity. - the condenser's dimensioned temperature difference between the air temperature and the condensing temperature at 100% compressor capacity (Dim tmK) - how large a part of the compressor capacity has been cut in.
+- the outdoor temperature measured with Sc_3 sensor - The minimum temperature difference between the air temperature and the condensing temperature at 0% compressor capacity. - the condenser's dimensioned temperature difference between the air temperature and the condensing temperature at 100% compressor capacity (Dim tmK) - how large a part of the compressor capacity has been cut in.

-The minimum temperature difference (min tm) at low load should be set at approximately 6 K as this will eliminate the risk that all fans will be running when no compressors are running.
+The lowest possible ΔT at low load is typically set to 6 K to ensure subcooling and that the fans stop when the compressors stop.
 Set the dimensioned difference (dim tm) at max. load (e.g. 15 K).
 The controller will now contribute with a value to the reference which depends on how large a part of the compressor capacity has been cut in.